MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 - The values in a calculated column are computed and stored in the model.
 To update the values in the calculated column, you must process the model using one of three processing commands – Process Full, Process Data, or Process Recalc.
 The result of the formula must always be recalculated for the entire column, whenever you change the formula.

-- The values calculated by measures are dynamically evaluated whenever a user adds the measure to a pivot table or open a report; as the user modifies the context, values returned by the measure change.
+- The values calculated by measures are dynamically evaluated whenever a user adds the measure to a PivotTable or open a report; as the user modifies the context, values returned by the measure change.
 The results of the measure always reflect the latest in the in-memory cache.

 Processing and recalculation have no effect on row filter formulas unless the result of a recalculation returns a different value, thus making the row queryable or not queryable by role members.